What Comes Next

-What Comes Next is a psychological thriller written by the American author John Katzenbach published in September 2010.
-Just like The Analyst it stayed at the very top of the best seller books.
+What Comes Next is a thriller written by the American author John Katzenbach published on June 5, 2012.
 It was translated into German, Spanish, English and Portuguese.

 The story talks about a retired psychology professor struggling with dementia that witnesses a tortured teenager in the process of running away from home, kidnapped off the street.
 Unsatisfied by the police response, he decides to find her on his own.
 She is being held prisoner by a deranged and driven couple that are running an exclusive website named What Comes Next, on which paying customers can watch and comment that which befalls the imprisoned and tortured girl.